stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-16-Semantic-Change-with-Word-Embeddings.md

  - The necessity for large amounts of training data
  - Word embeddings can vary greatly given changes in model hyperparameters
  - Orthogonal Procrustes and other coordinate alignment methods introduce certain deficiencies such as not being able to introduce new words that arise at later times
- - Typical sate-pf-the-art word embeddings struggle with Polysemy (the coexistence of different senses within a single word)
+ - Typical sate-of-the-art word embeddings struggle with Polysemy (the coexistence of different senses within a single word)
  - Other statistical phenomena observed within the context of semantic change such as [the law of conformity and the law of innovation](https://aclanthology.org/P15-1010.pdf).

 ### Conclusion